 Primary Collaborators: Don Brunette (Dentistry/UBC), Tom Troczynski (UBC),Göran Fernlund (UBC), Kwang-Ryeol Lee, (KIST, Korea)

 Biomechanics deals with the structure and function of biological systems using the methods of mechanics and materials.
 One important direction is the structure and mechanical functions of bone and teeth.
 Each year, millions of peoples suffer from bone loss and fracture, or dental problems due to aging, diseases and accidents.
 In order to prevent bone fracture, develop new drugs against diseases, or even develop new orthopedic and dental materials, it is essential to explore bone and teeth as material subjects down to nanometer scale.

 Research activities are thus built around the deformation and fracture mechanisms of bone family materials (i.e. bone and teeth).
-Experiments are designed to reveal the nanocomposite nature of bone and its totally different mechanical behavior in tension vs. compression.
+Experiments are designed to reveal the nanocomposite nature of bone and its totally different mechanical behaviour in tension vs. compression.
 The goal is to generate a clear picture of how the structures, starting from nanometer scale, in such a natural biological material as bone are adapted to their complicated and dynamic mechanical functions.
 This study will help us to understand the materials mechanism of some clinical bone fractures such as hip fracture.

 Primary Collaborators: Anthony Evans (UCSB), Thomas Oxland (VGH/UBC)

 (also called bio-inspired materials design and processing) studies the structure and formation processes of biologically formed materials (e.g. seashells, silk, teeth) and applies the mechanisms to the design and processing of novel materials.
 In the case of interfaces, it has been known that some biological hard tissues are often composed of multi layers with distinct and strong interfaces.